florianGierlichs/mychat/README.md

 This is a simple chat application.
 It provides multiple chatrooms with separate chat histories.
 To enter the chatrooms, you have to signup with a username and password.
+Your password get`s hashed and salted multiple times and wont get saved in plaintext. :muscle:

 Feel free to join:
+The site may need some time to rebuild, if it`s in sleep mode :sleepy:

 ## https://mychat-awesome.herokuapp.com/